jw-sohn/jw-sohn.github.io/_teaching/Private Teaching.md

 location: "South Korea"
 ---

-I have been working as a private tutor and instructor at various private academies since 2016, teaching mathematics, physics, and chemistry.
-Through personalized instruction and mentoring, I help students develop strong foundations in STEM subjects and achieve their academic goals.
-My teaching experience spans from high school to university level coursework, with a focus on helping students master complex scientific concepts and problem-solving skills.
+I have extensive experience as a private tutor and instructor at multiple academies since 2016.
+My teaching focuses on STEM subjects including mathematics, physics, and chemistry at both high school and college preparatory levels.
+Through individualized instruction and mentoring, I help students build strong conceptual foundations while developing problem-solving skills.
+I also provide guidance on university admissions, helping students prepare competitive applications for top engineering and science programs.